harleysmodernlife/VERN/TASKS_AND_TODO.md

 - **Local Commits:**
   - Commit after each working feature, test, or doc update.
-  - Use clear, descriptive commit messages (e.g., "feat: add live dashboard tool invocation").
+  - Use clear, descriptive commit messages (e.g., "feat: refactor tool invocation to Python functions").
   - Do NOT push to remote until milestone is reached and all tests pass.

 - **Push to Remote:**
-  - Only push after a sprint milestone (e.g., dashboard live, workflow working, all tests green).
+  - Only push after a sprint milestone (e.g., agent+tools working, all tests green).
   - Before push:
     - Run all tests (manual and automated).
     - Update docs and context summary.